facil-io/cstl/fio-stl.md

 * [Local Memory Allocation](#local-memory-allocation) - defined by `FIO_MEMORY` / `FIO_MALLOC`

+### Static Functions by Default

+By default, the Simple Template Library will generate static functions where possible.

+To change this behavior, `FIO_EXTERN` and `FIO_EXTERN_COMPLETE` could be used to generate externally visible code.

 ### Compilation Modes

 The Simple Template Library types and functions could be compiled as either static or extern ("global"), either limiting their scope to a single C file (compilation unit) or exposing them throughout the program.

-#### Static Functions by Default

-By default, the Simple Template Library will generate static functions where possible.

-To change this behavior, `FIO_EXTERN` and `FIO_EXTERN_COMPLETE` could be used to generate externally visible code.
+#### `FIO_EVERYTHING`

+Adds all the code facil.io C STL has to offer.
+Custom types (templates) can't be created without specific instruction, but all functionality that can be included is included.

+Note, `FIO_EVERYTHING` functions will always be `static` unless `FIO_EXTERN` was defined for specific functionality or `FIO_EXTERN` was defined in a persistent way (with a numerical value of `2` or greater).

 #### `FIO_EXTERN`